Fudan-iGEM/2025-wiki/pages/inclusivity.md

 These insights directly shaped our follow-up activities: **Photovoice (“Image-based Storytelling”)** and a **Co-Creation Art Exhibition**, designed to amplify marginalized voices in science and reimagine inclusive community-building.

-## A Chorus of Voices: Science in Shared Dialogue
+## 3. **Encouraging Participation: Let the vulnerable dialogue with researchers.**

+**Objective**

-- **Objective:** To address the challenge of *“difficulty in participation”* by creating opportunities for multi-stakeholder dialogue on scientific issues.
+To address the challenge of *“difficulty in participation”* by creating opportunities for multi-stakeholder dialogue on scientific issues.

-- **Actions:**
+**Actions**

 - **PhotoVoice:** Enable patients to narrate their everyday lives through images, while inviting researchers, doctors, and the public to engage in dialogue about improving medical experiences identified in the previous section.
 - **Co-Creation Art Exhibition:** Simulate laboratory settings (e.g., operational difficulties, sensory barriers) to allow the public to experience the challenges of EB patients, while listening directly to their narratives in the exhibition.
 - **Improved Feedback Model.**

+**Significance**

-- **Significance:** Marginalized groups shift from being mere *“subjects of research”* to *“voices in dialogue,”* fostering mutual understanding and cross-building of scientific issues with society.
+Marginalized groups shift from being mere *“subjects of research”* to *“voices in dialogue,”* fostering mutual understanding and cross-building of scientific issues with society.

-- **Outcomes:**
+**Outcomes**

 - Improved Feedback Model
 - Toolkit: *Ten Questions for Post-Activity Reflection*

 ---
-### In One Sentence
+### 3.1 In One Sentence

 Through online multi-stakeholder activities and offline experiential events, we empowered marginalized groups to gain confidence in public affairs discussions and fostered dialogue among diverse stakeholders in science.

 ---
-### Facilitating Dialogue: PhotoVoice
+### 3.2 Facilitating Dialogue: PhotoVoice

 #### Motivation (Why We Do This)